meeeerkat/arm-space-runner/README.md

 ### TODO
-- Prevent spaceship from going out of the screen
 - Add event when the spaceship is hit to game over
 - Improve spaceship control
 - Improve laser's generation